In This Article

-The price of your kitchen sink depends on several factors like the material, size and type.
+The price of your kitchen sink design depends on several factors like the material, size and type.
 The two main materials used in kitchen sinks are stainless steel and quartz.

-Starting price of a stainless steel sink – ₹3000 for a single bowl
+Starting price of a stainless steel sink: ₹3,000 for a single bowl

-Starting price of a quartz sink – ₹5400 for a single bowl
+Starting price of a quartz sink: ₹5,400 for a single bowl

 While this is the base price, the actual price may vary based on the size and type.

-Kitchen Sink Size
+Kitchen Sink Sizes

 There are several things you need to consider while choosing your kitchen sink size.
 In general, the standard sink size is 22” x 30”.
 While single bowl sinks can have a width upto 36 inches, double bowl sinks can go upto 48 inches.

 Drainboard sinks are sinks that have an attached unit on one side that opens into the sink.
 Once you place your wet dishes in this unit, the excess water drains directly into the sink.

 A sink strainer, as the name suggests, is a strainer that you can place in your sink when you are washing dishes, vegetables, etc. Any tiny pieces will get caught in the strainer which you can easily dispose of later.
 Available on any e-commerce site, a sink strainer is a kitchen must-have!

+We hope you found our ideas useful.
+You can also check out How To Make Your Kitchen More Efficient to make other parts of your kitchen work for you.
 Wondering how our customers feel about working with Livspace?
 You can check out the Livspace kitchen reviews here!

 Similarly, if you want beautiful interiors for your home, then look no further.
 Book an online consultation with Livspace today.
 If you have any thoughts and suggestions you’d like to share with us, we’re all ears!
 Drop us a line at email@example.com.